jhe274/Jiachen-He.github.io/_pages/about.md

 ## 📜 **Publications and Presentations**
 - **Electric Charging Effects on Insulating Surfaces in Cryogenic Liquids**, *Review of Scientific Instruments*.
+- **Using the Resonant Faraday Effect to Probe External Magnetic Fields**, presented at the American Physical Society Global Physics Summit, 2025.
-- **Faraday Rotation Measurements in Potassium Vapor Cells**, presented at the American Physical Society April Meeting, 2024.
+- **Faraday Rotation Measurements in a Potassium Vapor Cell**, presented at the American Physical Society April Meeting, 2024.

 ---